Leveraging SO(3)-steerable convolutions for pose-robust semantic segmentation in 3D medical data: Methods

 \subsubsection{Irreducible representations}

 The design of equivariant architectures offers somewhat more freedom than their non-equivariant counterparts, insofar as we have more degrees of freedom in specifying the feature dimension at each layer: not just how many features, but how many of each irreducible order.
-To keep our experiments simple, we chose to fix a ratio 8:4:2 of order 0, 1 and 2 irreps in each layer other than input and output.
-We also include equal number of odd and even irreps.
+In the majority of experiments in this paper we fixed a ratio 8:4:2 of order 0, 1 and 2 irreps in each layer other than input and output.
 In the notation of the \texttt{e3nn} library, this combination is denoted \texttt{8x0e~+~4x1e~+~2x2e}, and corresponds to an ordinary feature depth of 30.
+In order to investigate sensitivity to the feature ratio, we compared to three other combinations of ratios with a similar feature dimension (8:4:2, 30:0:0, 8:8:0, and 4:4:4).
+This investigation (\ref{irreps_comparison}) suggests that selection of the correct ratio is important, and that our proposed ratio is a good one for the kind of tasks we examined.